What: leaves, ripe berries

 Black nightshade (Solanum ptychanthum) leaves.

-Another common and tasty edible wild plant is black nightshade (Solanum nigrum).
-This is one of the most popular vegetables of Asia and Southern Europe yet here in North America it is lumped in with its much more poisonous family members such as belladonna.
-Its green, immature berries do contain solanine but the ripe berries are safe to eat with the preferred method being to bake them in pies.
-The leaves may contain a small amount of the solanine but are rendered safe by boiling.
-Use the youngest of the leaves as these have the least amount of solanine as well as being the most tender
+The very similar-looking Solanum nigrum is one of the most popular vegetables of Asia and Southern Europe yet here in North America, where it has naturalized, it is lumped in with its much more poisonous family members such as belladonna.
+Its green, immature berries do contain solanine but the ripe berries are safe to eat.
+My preferred way of preparing them is baking in muffins and pies.